scams-research/scams-research.github.io/_posts/2023-11-24-studentship.md

 ---

 There is funding to support a PhD studentship in SCAMs@bristol starting next academic year.
-More information below about how to get in touch if you are interested.
+More information about how to get in touch if you are interested is available below.

 **Project Title: Describing Chemical Simulation with a Bayesian Worldview**